rchain/rchain/rholang/reference_doc/sends_and_receives/README.md

 #### Persistent Send
 `chan!!(data)`
 This send will never be consumed.
-While arbitrarily many recieves can receive the data, it will still remain in the tuplespace.
+While arbitrarily many receives can receive the data, it will still remain in the tuplespace.

 #### Polyadic Sends
 The simple sends we've described so far are sufficient to make rholang Turing complete, but it is often convenient to send multiple...